The da Vinci Robot System

 “Right now, approximately 67 percent of all hysterectomies are done as open incisions,” says Dr. Shade.
 “Large, abdominal incisions, that require a hospital stay for three to four days, and an eight to ten week recovery time…lots of swelling and pain.”
 All the DMC da Vinci Surgeons agree: the important thing is to reach out to patients and empower them with options that can improve their outcomes.
 It means staying engaged in cutting edge medicine, being on the vanguard of the future of healthcare, and training future doctors.
 These ideals, paired with breakthrough technology like the da Vinci Robotic Surgery System, create the best care for the citizens of Detroit and southeast Michigan.

-Learn more about/request an Appointment with Dr. George Shade.
+Learn more about/connect with Dr. George Shade.

-Learn more about/request an Appointment with Dr. Susan Hendrix.
+Learn more about/connect with Dr. Susan Hendrix.

-Learn more about/request an Appointment with Dr. Ethan Goldstein.
+Learn more about/connect with Dr. Ethan Goldstein.